 Federal Supplemental Educational Opportunity Grant (SEOG): From $300 to $600 per academic year and awarded to the neediest students attending at least 6 credit hours who are also Pell Grant eligible.
 Complete the FAFSA.

 Aid for Part-Time Study (APTS): This grant is for matriculated part-time students enrolled in at least 3 credit hours; however, priority is given to half-time students.
 Applicants must be New York State residents and be in good academic standing prior to applying.
 For dependent students or married students with dependents, the family net taxable income can range up to $50,500.
 Independent students must have a net taxable income of $34,250 or less.
 Students are not eligible if they have already used all semesters of TAP eligibility.
 Remedial courses can be counted toward a student’s part-time load hours if the student is also enrolled in at least three credit hours.
 Amounts: $485 to $1,000 per semester.
-APTS applications are available from Student Administrative Services or on the web at fafsa.ed.gov.
-Completed applications are submitted to Student Administrative Services.
+APTS applications are available from the Enrollment Advisement Center or on the web at fafsa.ed.gov.
+Completed applications are submitted to the Enrollment Advisement Center.

 CCC participates in the Federal Direct Stafford Loan Program for students and the Federal Direct Parent Loans for Undergraduate Students (Direct PLUS).
 Funding for your student loan and/or parent loan will come directly from the U.S. Department of Education.
 Direct Loans may be used for any related educational expense.
 Students must be accepted in a program and registered for at least 6 credits of degree/program requirements in their primary program of study each semester.
 Loans are available to students with recognized financial need.